proversity-org/jupyter-server/README.md

    This is already handled for the EC2 instances in the ebextensions.
 6. Update overrides.yml to also include the RDS DB name, RDS PORT, RDS user and password.
 Include the Oauth2 client details generated in the Edx admin backend for Sifu.
 Include also the IP address or domain of the Edx site which will be commuicating with this service.
+Note that if you must include the port number, if the Edx services are served using anything other than port 80. e.g. staging.proversity.org:8000 and staging.studios.org:8001 etc.
 7. ```$ eb init``` to prepare your environment.
 8. ```$ eb create --envars DEPLOYMENT_TOKEN=$DEPLOYMENT_TOKEN --database``` to create the environment and deploy the Docker app.

----- If the edx platform is running, is the api still on port 8001 when on staging?
----- Perhaps set up mapping first, then apply the mounting, and then restart Docker?

 #### Regarding Access Tokens